dynamicmsw/dynamic-msw/libs/dashboard/README.md

 # @dynamic-msw/dashboard

+WARNING: This library is in alpha phase and might be patched with breaking changes.
+It is recommended to only use this as proof of concept.

-The dashboard is an optional user interface for @dynamic-msw/core.
+The dashboard is an optional user interface for [@dynamic-msw/core](../core/README.md).
 It allows you to alter dynamic mocks using an user interface.
 This is usefull for development/smoke testing purposes.

 Dynamic Mock Service Worker (Dynamic MSW) is an extension for Mock Service Worker (MSW).
 It conveniently makes mocked endpoint responses dynamic and updatable.